 Kara grew up at Caulfield Grammar School, spending 13 of her formative years at Wheelers Hill Campus.
-Here, Kara discovered she would never be limited to one calling, but rather feel compelled to try everything.
-At school she simultaneously captained the Cross-Country team, played in the orchestra and concert band, zoomed around in human powered vehicles, was on the School Committee, and in the rock-climbing squad.
+Here, Kara discovered she would never be limited to one call, but rather feel compelled to try everything.
+At school, she simultaneously captained the Cross-Country team, played in the orchestra and concert band, zoomed around in human-powered vehicles, was on the School Committee, and in the rock-climbing squad.

 Yarra Junction Trainee

 Following her final year, Kara spent a year up at Yarra Junction as a trainee.
 This was a change to her original plans to jump straight into studying Biomedicine at The University of Melbourne, however she felt ready to change things up for a little while and is glad she did.
 YJ was wholesome, challenging and rewarding for Kara, sky-rocketing her maturity, self-awareness and interpersonal skills.

 “I was barely an adult myself, yet I was gifted with the responsibility of caring for and facilitating the learning of countless children and teenagers.
 I hope I had a positive impact on them just as they had such a positive impact on me”.